Type-driven Neural Programming by Example: Research Direction

 \subsubsection{Hypothesis}

-We therefore hypothesize that program synthesizers may thus capitalize on this synergy by utilizing both kinds of information, rather than settling for only one of the two, as most existing methods have done. ~\footnote{ While one might wonder if this constrains our idea to the subset of PBE problems where type information is available, this limitation is essentially meaningless: when one has input-output examples in a programming language supporting type inference, one would already have the types of these input-output examples.
+Based on the complementary strengths mentioned above, we therefore hypothesize that program synthesizers may capitalize on this synergy by utilizing both kinds of information, rather than settling for only one of the two, as most existing methods have done. ~\footnote{ While one might wonder if this constrains our idea to the subset of PBE problems where type information is available, this limitation is essentially meaningless: when one has input-output examples in a programming language supporting type inference, one would already have the types of these input-output examples.
 This would render our idea applicable for practically any (neural) methods for PBE. }

-Specifically, we hypothesize that the effectiveness of neural program synthesis may be improved by adding type information as additional features during training and testing, which in \emph{abstract syntax tree} (AST) based neural program synthesis may be calculated at each incremental prediction step.
+Specifically, we formulate the following hypothesis: \begin{displayquote} \emph{ Hypothesis: the effectiveness of neural program synthesis may be improved by adding type information as additional features. } \end{displayquote}